MEAN-stack/Angular-range-control/README.md

 ![Screenshot](https://github.com/MEAN-stack/Angular-range-control/blob/master/Screenshot.jpg)

-I need to be able to specify the min and max values, and, if the range extends from a negative to a positive value, then I want the negative and positive parts of the control shown in different colours.
+I need to be able to specify the min and max values, and, if the range extends from a negative to a positive value, then I want the negative and positive parts of the control shown in different colours (red and blue in the mock-up).

 ## Step 1 - Starting point